Endodontic Treatment

 • Retreatment decisions making

-• Techniques of posts removal
+• Removal of metallic and fiber posts

 • Solvents and removal of root canal filling materials